WordPress is an excellent website platform. I love it, and I’ve used it since 2005 to build dozens of sites, both for myself and for clients.

 I’ve watched it evolve in that time from a blogging platform to a full-fledged content management system and more.
-There’s a reason it powers 25% of the websites on the internet.
+There’s a reason it powers 28% of the websites on the internet.

-The bottom line is that your website is a tool, and it should be well-oiled and razor sharp.
-It’s supposed to serve you, not make you into a servant.
-The solution is to fix it right and keep it that way.
-Which brings us to…
+Your website is a tool, and it should be kept well-oiled and razor sharp.
+It’s supposed to serve you, not make you a servant.
+The solution is to build it right the first time and keep it that way.

 I keep everything up-to-date, secure, running fast and serving your business goals.
 I’ll be on call to answer questions, plan strategy, add features and fix things that break.